HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * MedMorph workflow actions are essentially activities that get executed to accomplish a specific task.
 Knowledge Artifact producers SHALL  select specific actions from the [Plan Definition Action Valueset](ValueSet-us-ph-plandefinition-action.html).
 In case the required action is not available in the value set, the value set MAY be extended in the Content IGs.

+* Producers of Knowledge Artifacts SHALL use Expressions of type text/fhirpath.

-* Producers of Knowledge Artifacts SHALL use Expressions of type text/fhirpath or text/cql or text/cql.identifier for defining Knowledge Artifacts.
+* Producers of Knowledge Artifacts MAY use alternative expression of text/cql or text/cql.identifier for defining Knowledge Artifacts.

 * MedMorph Conditions SHALL always be of kind "applicability" and are specified in PlanDefinition.Condition.kind element.